-- We show that the general problem of finding a solution with a minimal number of transactions when sharing expenses is NP-complete. - We provide a secure protocol for Conspiracy Santa.
-The algorithm ensures that no participant learns the price of his gift, nor who bought it.
-Moreover, the algorithm reduces the number of transactions necessary compared to a naive solution (although the solution in general is not optimal, as this could leak information). - Our secure algorithm is entirely distributed and does not require any trusted third party.
+- We show that the general problem of finding a solution with a minimal number of transactions when sharing expenses (Shared Expenses Problem, or SEP) is NP-complete. - We provide secure protocols for Conspiracy Santa for arbitrary n participants.
+The algorithms ensure that no participant learns the price of his gift, nor who bought it.
+Moreover, the algorithms reduce the number of transactions necessary to $3 \cdot n$ or $2 \cdot n + 1$ (depending on the largest authorized amount for a given transaction) compared to a naïve solution of $n \cdot (n-2)$. - Our secure algorithms are entirely distributed and do not require any trusted third party.
 To also realize the payments in a distributed fashion, a secure peer-to-peer cryptocurrency can be used.
-We also discuss a physical payment solution, using envelopes and bank notes.
+Additionally, we present a physical payment solution where all participants need to be in the same place, using envelopes and bank notes.

-Our algorithm can also be used in the case where expenses are shared within multiple groups.
+Our algorithms can also be used in the case where expenses are shared within multiple groups.
 There, some people belong to several of these groups and the goal is to reduce the number of transactions while still ensuring privacy: all participants only learn about the expenses of their groups, not the other groups.
-One can also see this problem as a variant of the dining cryptographers [7].
+One can also see this problem as a variant of the dining cryptographers [8].
 However, instead of respecting the cryptographers' right to anonymously invite everybody, we here want to respect the cryptographers' right to privately share expenses of multiple diners with different groups.